vdaas/vald/docs/tutorial/get-started.md

 1. Download dataset

-    Download [fashion-mnist](https://github.com/zalandoresearch/fashion-mnist) that is used as dataset for indexing and search query.
+    Download [fashion-mnist](https://github.com/zalandoresearch/fashion-mnist) that is used as a dataset for indexing and search query.

     ```bash
-    # move to working directory
+    # move to the working directory
     cd example/client

     # download fashion-mnist testing dataset